 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our therapeutic candidates, identifying lead therapeutic candidates, discovering additional therapeutic candidates, conducting preclinical studies prior to submitting an Investigational new Drug (IND) application, obtaining clearance for INDs, obtaining regulatory approval for these therapeutic candidates and manufacturing, marketing and selling any products for which we may obtain regulatory approval.
 We are only in the preliminary stages of most of these activities.
-We may not succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
+We may not succeed in completing necessary activities and regulatory approvals necessary to bring a product to market and, even if we do, may never generate revenues that are significant enough to achieve profitability.
 In addition, we have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical industry.
 Because of the numerous risks and uncertainties associated with biopharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable may have an adverse effect on the value of our company and could impair our ability to raise capital, expand our business, maintain our research and development efforts, diversify our therapeutic candidates or even continue our operations.
+Even if we do achieve profitability, we may not be able to sustain or increase profitability to raise capital, expand our business, maintain our research and development efforts, diversify our therapeutic candidates or even continue our operations.
 A decline in the value of our company could also cause our stockholders to lose all or part of their investment.

 Our limited operating history may make it difficult to evaluate our technology and industry and predict our future performance.
 Though several groups have conducted or are conducting studies involving the intracellular delivery of therapeutic molecules, the relevance of those studies to the evaluation of therapeutic candidates developed using our EEV Platform may be difficult to ascertain.
 Our short history as an operating company and novel therapeutic approach make any assessment of our future success or viability subject to significant uncertainty.
-We will encounter risks and difficulties frequently experienced by early-stage companies in rapidly evolving fields.
+We will encounter risks and difficulties frequently experienced by earlier stage companies in rapidly evolving fields.
 Failure to address these risks successfully will cause our business to suffer.
 Similarly, we expect that our financial condition and operating results will fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
 As a result, our stockholders should not rely upon the results of any quarterly or annual period as an indicator of future operating performance.

-In addition, as an early-stage company, we have encountered unforeseen expenses, difficulties, complications, delays and other known and unknown circumstances.
-As we advance our EEV therapeutic candidates, we will need to transition from a company with a research focus to a company capable of supporting clinical development and if successful, commercial activities.
-We may not be successful in such a transition.
+In addition, as an early clinical-stage company, we have encountered unforeseen expenses, difficulties, complications, delays and other known and unknown circumstances.
+As we advance our EEV therapeutic candidates, we will need to continue our transition from a company with a research focus to a company supporting clinical development and if successful, capable of supporting commercial activities.
+We may not continue to be successful in our transition.